If you are facing uttering threats charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 Key Takeaways

-- Bail conditions may include refraining from contacting the alleged victim or being in a place where contact is likely, such as the alleged victim’s house, work or school.
-Prohibition on handling/owning any firearms or other weapons and on travelling and using drugs or alcohol may also ensue.
-More serious conditions can include house arrest and a curfew.
+- Bail conditions may include not contacting the alleged victim or being in a place where contact is likely, such as the alleged victim’s house, work or school.

 How can an uttering threats lawyer in Toronto help?

-There are numerous advantages to hiring a criminal defence lawyer when fighting a uttering threats charge.
-A lawyer will provide you with legal advice before any charges are applied, allowing you to determine if you would like to proceed with their services.
-A lawyer will further aid in efficiently navigating conversations with law enforcement to help protect you from self-incrimination.
+We can provide you with legal advice before any charges are applied, allowing you to decide if you would like to proceed with our services.
+We can help by efficiently navigating conversations with law enforcement to help protect you from self-incrimination.

-By being dedicated to helping you beat the charge, a lawyer will work to gather evidence, interview witnesses and if necessary retain expert witnesses to strengthen your case and obtain the best possible outcome.
-Moreover, the vast experience that a lawyer has in managing the criminal justice system and court processes is invaluable when they represent you during a trial.
+By being dedicated to helping you beat the charge, our lawyers will work to gather evidence, interview witnesses and if necessary, retain expert witnesses to strengthen your case and obtain the best possible outcome.

 Examples of Uttering Threats Charges